-If you have seen crows digging up your lawn, you may have wondered why.
-This article examines why they do this and how to stop them from destroying your grass.
+If you have seen crows digging up your lawn, you may wonder what they are looking for.
+This article examines why crows are so destructive and how to stop them from destroying your grass.

-Crows feed on the grubs in your lawn.
+Crows feed on grubs and insects in your lawn.
 The most effective method to stop crows from digging up your lawn is to reduce the number of grubs.
-Beneficial nematodes will kill cockchafer larvae, ants, fleas, moths, beetles, flies, weevils, and other pests that raccoons feed on.
-Crows want an easy meal, so make it difficult for them.
+Beneficial nematodes will kill cockchafer larvae, ants, fleas, moths, beetles, flies, weevils, and other pests that crows feed on.

 Why Do Crows Dig Up My Lawn?